dataduke/epages-docs/_posts/2016/2016-02-23-selenium-test-result-evaluation-with-elk-in-cdp.md

 * **Option A:** Custom python scripts at the end of a Selenium Jenkins job should transfer the test results from a pipeline machine into a dedicated single MySQL database.
 Another script or a custom frontend should then retrieve all test results from the database at the end of a whole pipeline run and display them in an usable fashion.
 * **Option B:** Use the popular ELK-stack (Elasticsearch, Logstash, Kibana) as a basis and adapted it to fit our test results.
 Each part should be thrown in decoupled, independent docker containers.
 For scaleability we should create a distributed storage cluster including mirroring for node data.
 Test-driven development of the individual containers should be achieved with CircleCi and - after success - the containers can be pushed to our docker registry.
 In the end the pipeline could pull the containers on-time and run them with a dedicated configuration for each Jenkins job.

-After a team-internal discussion we concluded that we want to implement **Option B** as it relied on an recently established ecosystem which got quite a lot of attention in terms of large-scale and high-performance system log monitoring.
+After a team-internal discussion we concluded that we want to implement **Option B** as it relied on a recently established ecosystem which got quite a lot of attention in terms of large-scale and high-performance system log monitoring.
 Like other key-value stores Elasticsearch supports a very flexible document structure, which does not need any database schema, and on top all documents could also be retrieved via simple REST calls, which leaves room for developing a custom-tailored client especially for our use case scenario.

-Furthermore considering the ease of extension in the near future as well as a generally low effort for maintenance of the implemented solution we strongly opted against building every solution part on our own as suggested in **Option A**.
+Furthermore considering the ease of extension in the near future as well as a generally low effort for maintenance we strongly opted against building every solution part on our own as suggested in **Option A**.

-## Implemented Solution
+## Blueprint of the Solution Architecture

-2 describing sentences to the blueprint of the architecture.
+To get the big picture for splitting the Scrum epic into several stories with tasks and acceptance criterias we created a visualization, which could prescindly highlight the various parts that needed to be implemented.
+The first blueprint draft was sketched by hand and look similar to this:

 ![Blueprint of the solution architecture](/assets/images/blog-selenium-test-result-evaluation-blueprint-blue.png "Blueprint of the solution architecture")

+As you can see above, several parts of our infrastructure will be involved.

 ### Part 1: Define Test Object and Extend Test Suite Reporter